 Dr. Goodban is a full-time professor and head of the graduate program in communication sciences and disorders.
 After having served as director of the Clinic for 23 years, she resigned in 1997 and continued as chair of the CSD department through June 2012.

 Dr. Goodban teaches courses in Fluency Disorders, Cultural/Linguistic Issues in CSD and Clinical Instruction in Speech-Language Pathology.
 Her current primary research interest is communication development in children with Cornelia de Lange syndrome (CdLS) and she has presented numerous papers and seminars in Europe, Australia and the United States on this topic.
 Her videotapes demonstrating therapy procedures with children with this syndrome are requested by individuals and groups from numerous countries.
 She serves as the speech-language advisor to the CdLS Foundation.
 Dr. Goodban has presented numerous papers at various conferences and has published in the American Journal of Medical Genetics, the Journal of Speech and Hearing Research, the Journal of Speech and Hearing Disorders, and Language Speech and Hearing in Schools Journal.
 The Arlt-Goodban norms for articulation, co-developed by Dr. Goodban, have been used exclusively in some states.

 From 1990 to 1996, Dr. Goodban was one of the nominees for Woman of the Year in DuPage County.
 She is an alumna of Elmhurst College.
 Prior to working at Elmhurst College, she was a research associate at the University of Illinois and the clinic director of a VA hospital speech clinic.

 Gerard (Trace) Poll, Ph.D., CCC-SLP

-Assistant Professor; B.A., The University of Chicago; M.B.A., The University of Chicago, M.S, The Pennsylvania State University., Ph.D., The Pennsylvania State University; Certificate of Clinical Competence, Speech-Language Pathology.
+Assistant Professor and Associate Graduate Program Director; B.A., The University of Chicago; M.B.A., The University of Chicago, M.S, The Pennsylvania State University., Ph.D., The Pennsylvania State University; Certificate of Clinical Competence, Speech-Language Pathology.